 "We've had a pretty tough schedule, played some solid teams, and personally, I think we probably gave away a few games that we probably should've won," Taft said.

-Jennings scored three of the Eagles' first four baskets of the game as they built up a
+Jennings scored three of the Eagles' first four baskets of the game as they built up a 13-4 edge and led 18-13 after the opening quarter.

 The hosts blew the game open in the second period with a 19-3 run that Troy Sweet punctuated with a turnaround jumper in the lane four seconds before the halftime whistle for a 37-16 lead.